Bloodhound Health Issues & Care Guide

 Health Overview

-The Bloodhound is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Bloodhound lives a long, healthy life.
+Bloat prevention is critical; feeding multiple smaller meals and avoiding exercise after eating can reduce the risk of this life-threatening condition., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Bloodhound lives a long, healthy life.

 Common Health Conditions